About Uinta County

 - Marriage license fees are approximately $25.00.

-- Divorce decrees are court records maintained by the Clerk of District Court at the Uinta County Courthouse, with certified copies available for a fee.
+- Divorce decrees are court records maintained by the Clerk of District Court at Uinta County Courthouse, with certified copies available for a fee.

 Applicants must provide valid government-issued photo identification and demonstrate direct and tangible interest in the record as required by Wyoming Statute §35-1-424.
 Qualifying applicants include the registrant, immediate family members, legal representatives, and individuals with court orders.
-The Wyoming Department of Health Vital Statistics Services, located at 2300 Capitol Avenue, Cheyenne, WY 82002, maintains statewide vital records and can be reached at (307) 777-7591.
+The Wyoming Department of Health Vital Statistics Services, located at 2300 Capitol Avenue, Cheyenne, WY 82002, maintains statewide vital records and can be contacted through the office’s website.
 The state office holds birth records from July 1909 forward and death records from 1909 forward.

-Marriage licenses are issued by the Uinta County Clerk's office, with licenses valid for one year from issuance and no waiting period required in Wyoming.
+Marriage licenses are issued by Uinta County Clerk's office, with licenses valid for one year from issuance and no waiting period required in Wyoming.
 Confidentiality provisions protect certain vital records from public disclosure, particularly birth records which have restricted access for 100 years under Wyoming law.

 Business & Licensing